-The basic unit of sustained innovation is not a creative individual, nor even a team, but a creative community with a cause.
+The basic unit of sustained innovation is not a creative individual but a creative community with a cause.

 We think that innovation comes from brilliant individuals and in a way it does, but the lesson of these examples is that the most effective innovators build creative communities and provide them a cause.

 Communities rather than individuals are the basic unit of sustained innovation.
 That is because innovation invariably stems from creating new recipes, new ways to blend old and new ideas and resources to create new technologies and solutions, products and services.
 Those combinations usually come from people with different ideas, knowledge and insights finding one another and coming together.
 Out of their conversations and collaboration come new mixes and blends.
 That kind of fluid combination is often incredibly difficult in organisations where hierarchy stifles communication and rules inhibit the ability to form teams.
 Small organisations often lack the diversity of skills to come up with complete new solutions, all on their own.
 Often they have a vital ingredient but need other ingredients from partners to make the recipe work.
 That is why sustained, successful innovation usually comes from within communities that can assemble all the necessary skills for the complex task of taking an idea from the drawing board and into the real world where it can be used.

 Communities sustain innovation because as they share ideas they can mutate and grow, especially at they adapt to new conditions.
 But they can also be defensive bastions of parochial conservatism.
 What do they need to become creative?

 First, the members have to be reasonably skilled at what they do: they must have something to contribute.